 Unsecured Credit Cards for Bad Credit

-The good news: You can see which offer you could prequalify for on their website with NO HARD PULL on your credit report.
+The good news: You can see which offer you could prequalify for on the card_name website with NO HARD PULL on your credit report.
 If you like the terms, you can go ahead and complete a firm application, which would then result in a hard pull.

 Worried that your application could still be denied after being prequalified?
 After prequalification, the only way your application can be declined is if Mission Lane cannot verify your identity or income with the information you’ve provided.
-Pre-qualify now with NO Hard Pull.
+Pre-qualify for the card_name now with NO Hard Pull.

-Capital One Platinum Credit Card – No frills, but this no-annual-fee credit card has been the starting place for many people with poor credit scores who’ve been turned down by other credit card issuers — as a result, it has a fan club of grateful cardholders who held it while building their credit scores to a place where they could qualify for one of Capital One’s generous reward credit cards.
+card_name – No frills, but this no-annual-fee credit card has been the starting place for many people with poor credit scores who’ve been turned down by other credit card issuers — as a result, the Capital One Platinum has a fan club of grateful cardholders who held it while building their credit scores to a place where they could qualify for one of Capital One’s generous reward credit cards.
 If approved, Capital One says you’ll be “automatically considered for a higher credit line in as little as 6 months.”

 Secured Credit Cards for Bad Credit

-Capital One Platinum Secured Credit Card – Solid secured credit card option with no annual fee, and you could be automatically considered for a higher credit line in as little as 6 months.
+card_name – The Capital One secured credit card option has no annual fee, and you could be automatically considered for a higher credit line in as little as 6 months.
 You’ll put down a refundable security deposit of at least $200 (in most cases) and get an initial credit limit of that same amount (or maybe a little more, depending on your credit history).
 Otherwise, it functions just like any other credit card, and if you make your payments on time, it could be a building block toward a credit score that’s not so bad anymore.

 Author: Adam Jusko